The Banking Regulation Review: United Kingdom

 ii Management of banks

-The individual accountability of senior bankers became a key area of focus for UK legislators and regulators in the immediate aftermath of the financial crisis of 2007–2009.
+The individual accountability of senior bankers became a key area of focus for UK legislators and regulators in the immediate aftermath of the financial crisis of 2007 to 2009.
 Post-crisis reforms intended to enhance individual accountability in the banking sector have ultimately evolved into a series of connected measures that now apply to all firms (including banks) that are authorised by the PRA or the FCA.
 These comprise a senior managers regime, a certification regime and a set of PRA and FCA conduct rules for individuals.
-These measures are accompanied by restrictions on the remuneration of the employees and directors of banks that largely derive from EU legislation.
+These measures are accompanied by requirements relating to the remuneration of the employees and directors of banks.

 Senior managers regime